 B-Dayz: Annie Oakley, Alfred Hitchcock, Don Ho, Buddy Rogers, Bert Lahr, Ben Hogan, Richard Baseheart, Saul Steinberg, Regis Toomey, Johann Christoph Denner (1655)- inventor of the clarinet.
-Danny Bonaduce, John Logie Baird one of the inventors of television, Hockey great Bobby Clarke, Daniel Schorr, Bombay movie star Viyayanthimala, Fidel Castro is 90
+Danny Bonaduce, John Logie Baird one of the inventors of television, Hockey great Bobby Clarke, Daniel Schorr, Bombay movie star Viyayanthimala, Fidel Castro

 1941- James Stuart Blackton certainly had an interesting career.
 The English born artist became a top newspaper cartoonist, a vaudevillian drag act as Mademoiselle Stuart, the first American animator, founder of the Vitagraph Company, the movie fanzine Motion Picture World.
 He even successfully faked a newsreel of the battle of Manila Bay in 1898 using toy boats, sparklers and cigar smoke.
 He made fortunes and lost them just as quickly.
 On this day, penniless, he was struck and killed by a bus on Pico Blvd.

 1942- Disney's Bambi opened in theaters nationwide.
 Today the film looks quaint but in its time artists felt it was as realistic as artists could attain.

 1946- MGM cartoon Northwest Hounded Police, the short in which Tex Avery perfected the 'Tex Avery Take" - used since in films like Mask, Roger Rabbit and Casper.

 1955- Shooting wrapped on Cecil B. DeMille’s The Ten Commandments.
 He was remaking the film he had done as a silent movie in 1925.
 One wag said: DeMille has done God one better, because he has now parted the Red Sea twice."